patelrudra10/Rudra_Patel_WEB601Assignments/R_Patel_StrangerThings/README.md

-Rudra Patel (Stranger Things)
+Rudra Patel (W0779707)

-I had chose the themes of strangert hings for my javascript angular assignments.
+I had chose the themes of stranger things for my javascript angular assignments.

+I am using the characters of this web-series are mentioned below:
+Eleven(El): The girl with super power and as a main lead role.
+Mike,Will,Dustin,Lucas and Max: Are teenager group fighting an evil monster.

 # RPatelStrangerThings